Leoeven/JavaOnDuty/README.md

 # JavaOnDuty
-Just a Onduty written by Java.
+Just an Onduty written by Java.